 This is the second biggest carnival in Latin and South America after Rio de Janeiro.
 The celebration starts 40 days before Easter and lasts for a few days.
 The battle of the flowers is the first event that opens the carnival.
 It's a six-hour show with folk dancing, fire breathers, live music, and colorful floats.

 During the carnival, you can find a lot of activities like concerts, parades, and local dances.
 For tourists, it's a great chance to learn about the culture of Barranquilla, talk freely with the locals, and try traditional dishes and spirits.
-You can be witness to Colombian rhythms such as cumbia, porro, gaita, and puya.
+You can witness Colombian rhythms such as cumbia, porro, gaita, and puya.
 Dances including the Spanish paloteo, African congo, and the indigenous mico y micas are heart and soul of the party.

 The parades are free access, but you might want to purchase a ticket to one of the bleacher seats known as palcos to get a better view.
 Palcos are often overbooked, so you still need to come in advance to get a good viewing spot.
 You can buy the bleacher tickets online, in one of the hotels, or on the spot, but double-check whether they are not fake.